g-k-l/dsi-arxiv-recommender/README.md

 - ~1:20 PM 10/3/2016: Unpacking complete.
 Processing content and putting it on postgres (very slow... will take days to finish. how to make this faster?)
 - ~4:30 PM 10/3/2016: Pushing content to postgres is unbearably slow.
 The estimate is that it will take over 2 weeks to finish (not good...).
 Running KMeans clustering on abstracts is going very slowly as well.
 We are looking at days here.
 Potential solutions: use a strong machine or setup spark cluster.
 - 5:30 PM 10/3/2016: Decided to shift the postgres pushing job to a more powerful EC2 instance.
 Priority starting now should be to launch a spark cluster that can do the clustering job (single machine takes ~1 hour to run 15 kmeans clusters, that means ~15 hours to run 200 kmean clusters.
 That is stupid.)
+- 10:30 AM 10/4/2016: Realized that hierarchical clustering cannot be easily parallelized, hence there is currently not Spark implementation.
+Proceeding with KMeans for 200 clusters.
+If I can get the centroids, I can have a more effective way of filtering out papers.

 ##Misc.
 Notes
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier